tuantle/alphabet-extractor/README.md

     <img width="25%" height="25%" src="assets/dtg-connecting-step3.png">
 </p>

-**3** - With a fully connected DTG, traverse up the DTG, starting from root vertex, and determine all possible paths of visited vertices.
-And the longest path of visited would have the complete information of the alphabetical order that we are looking for.
+**3** - With a fully connected DTG, travel up the tree, starting from root vertex, and determine all possible paths of visited vertices.
+And the longest path of visited vertices would have the complete information of the alphabetical order that we are looking for.

 <p align="center">
     <img width="50%" height="50%" src="assets/dtg-all-paths.png">